hPerks/mb-editor/README.md

 ## Setup

-Create a python file in the parent directory of `mb_editor`.
+Create a python file in the parent directory of `amble`.
 Add this line to the start of the file:

-    from mb_editor import *
+    from amble import *

 ## Creating a mission